Or: How to survive a science course, with special attention to the problems of studying physics

 Read Web Lecture

 Read Text Assignment (and work through example problems!)

 Watch videos, perform simultions or Lessons

 Thursday (due Friday)

 (only at the end of the chapter)

 Rather than take our precious chat time by lecturing to you, all unit lectures are posted to the site.
 You need to read these as well as the text.
-The lecture pages have
+The Homework and Weblecture pages between them have

 The "checkpoint" exercises ask you to figure something out, then offer you the opportunity to check your answer.
 Try to figure things out before hitting the "answer" button!
 If you were correct, and your reasoning was correct, congratulations!
 You are ready to continue with the next concept.
 If you missed the answer, but understand the correction, make a note to review the concept later.
 If you don't understand the explanation, ask the teacher during class, or send e-mail requesting further help.

 As you read the web lecture, make notes on anything that puzzles you, and be sure to raise your questions in class.